 Can art make a difference in the face of dire climate news?

-Artists discuss how creative work plays a critical role in breaking through environmental overload.
+At the Crosscut Festival, artists discuss how creative work plays a critical role in breaking through environmental overload.

 Since the time of cave paintings, artists have been translating the state of their environment.
 There are a ton of bison out there today, one such painting might convey.
 Archaeologists say this art form is evidence of an evolutionary shift: the onset of symbolic thinking, a marker for the modern mind.